-Indo American Chamber of Commerce had organized for a talk today at U.S. Consulate General, Chennai.
-It was “Rethinking Marketing: The Entrepreneurial Imperative” by Dr. Minet Schindehutte.
-As always, going through the security at the Consulate office and lack of parking near-by was a pain.
+Indo-American Chamber of Commerce organized a talk today at U.S. Consulate General, Chennai.
+It was “Rethinking Marketing: The Entrepreneurial Imperative” by Dr Minet Schindehutte.
+As always, going through the security at the Consulate office and the lack of parking nearby was a pain.

 If you are going for any event at US Consulate in Chennai including Saturday movies or to American Consulate Library, remember to carry a Government given ID Card (Driving License, Passport, PAN Card and so on) in original, be there 30 minutes before the event, going by Auto-rickshaw will be the most convenient.
 Unlike VISA interviews, for these invited events Cellphones are allowed but need to switched off & deposited along with your original ID at the security gate.
 During the event, I found it difficult without my Mobile for taking photos, writing down notes & doing web references.
 We have got so used to having with us all the time our Mobile phones.
 And when you don’t have it you feel you are lost.

-- Of a Paris restaurant (Dans Le Noir) that serves food in complete darkness, so that we are able to use all our other senses (non-vision) more and enjoy the food thoroughly, food here is being served by vision-impaired
+- Of a Paris restaurant (Dans Le Noir) that serves food in complete darkness, so that we are able to use all our other senses (non-vision) more and enjoy the food thoroughly, the food here is being served by vision-impaired

 - Guy Kawasaki’s book – Art of Start.
 Check out his talk on YouTube on “make meaning” in your company (Increase the quality of life, Right a wrong, Prevent the end of something good)